stratisproject/pyStratis/tutorials/SendingTransaction.md

     f.write(response.hex)
 ```

-Back on the online node.
+Back on the online node, time to broadcast the transaction.
 ```python
 from pystratis.core.types import hexstr with open('signed_transaction_file') as f: